Tanzania Safari Tours 2018

 Explore the Shores of Lake Victoria, World’s Largest Fresh Water Lake

 Morning game drives take visitors through the Serengeti on a full day trip to shores of Lake Victoria just about 20 minute drive from the park’s gate.
-Tanzania safari travelers have an opportunity to carry out excursion fishing drills on a traditional canoe as you like the scenic landscapes or be entertained by traditional local dances at the Lukungu African Foundation primary school.
+Tanzania travelers have an opportunity to carry out excursion fishing drills on a traditional canoe as you like the scenic landscapes or be entertained by traditional local dances at the Lukungu African Foundation primary school.

 The Maasai Mara Safari